vrunge/gfpop/README.tex.md

 ### Isotonic regression

-The isotonic regression infer a sequence of nondecreasing means.
+The isotonic regression infers a sequence of nondecreasing means.

 ```r
 n <- 1000